Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 Much of this can be gleaned from just the scene heading.
 So be specific and accurate.

-Tip 7: Avoid Camera Directions
+7: Avoid Camera Directions

 Instead, visualize it inside of the descriptions.
 For example, if you write, “A large pimple sprouts on the end of Sam’s nose,” it implies that a close-up will be needed to zoom in on the pimple in question.
 But you don’t tell the director to zoom in explicitly.

-Tip 8: Pay Attention to Dialogue Formatting
+8: Dialogue Formatting

 A screenplay’s dialogue is a key component, so it must be formatted properly.
 The dialogue for each character should be indented, and their name should be in capital letters above the dialogue.